 Maybe you have a gold class ring with a cool retro style you want to bring out of hiding, but you’ve never taken the time to clean it.
 Have we got the tips for you!

 Fortunately, cleaning gold jewelry is pretty simple.

-- Soak in a solution of dishwashing soap and warm water for 15 minutes.
+- Soak in a solution of Dawn dish soap and warm, not hot, water for 15 minutes.

 - Using a soft-bristled toothbrush, brush any dirt or grime that may have accumulated on the gold.

-- Rinse in a bowl of clean water or under the faucet (with the drain closed, of course).
+- Rinse in a bowl of clean, warm water.
+If rinsing under the faucet, make sure the drain is closed.

 - Pat dry with a soft cloth.